 I received my Master of Arts in Counseling Psychology from Northwest University, College of Social and Behavioral Sciences in 2016.
 This program is fully accredited by the Northwest Commission on Colleges and Universities to award degrees at the associate, baccalaureate, masters, and doctoral levels.
 I practice under the title of Washington State Licensed Mental Health Counselor (LH60908132).

-Over my years as a therapist, I have had the honor of bearing witness to the full spectrum of the healing process, from the initial phone call to the final session.
-I started working at Opal: Food + Body Wisdom (an eating disorder treatment center in Seattle) in 2016.
-During my four years at Opal, I lead group therapy, worked as the intake department lead, and as a primary therapist.
+Over my years as a therapist, I have had the honor of bearing witness to the full spectrum of the counseling process, from the initial phone call to the final session.
+A large part of my career was spent working at a treatment center in Seattle.
+I lead group therapy, worked as the intake department lead, and as a primary therapist.
 I have also worked in the context of a group private practice, before starting my own.

 Healing is not linear and involves time and trust in the messiness of the process.
 It is a privilege to be a part of this journey with my clients and to experience hope alongside them.